Crisstuff/ceepGithubStreak/README.md

 - Work in progress

 # Times this ceepGithubStreak have run:

+This part of the README will be where the commits are happening.
+The list under will be updated every day the script is running under `List of prints` you will see all the massages that has been commited in your current streak.
+NOTE: The info for to update each day is beaing calculated using the date in `Last updated`.
+I recomend to not try to edit any of the information under so that you dont messup the streak.

 <b> Highest held streak: 1 days </b>

 <b> Last updated: 23.11.2025 </b>